pyinfra-dev/pyinfra/docs/index.rst

 pyinfra
 =======

 pyinfra automates service deployment.
 It does this by diffing the state of the server with the state defined in the deploy script.
 Deploys are asyncronous and highly performant.
 The inventory & deploy are managed with pure Python, allowing for near-infinite extendability.

-pyinfra targets POSIX compatability and is currently tested against Ubuntu, Debian, CentOS & OpenBSD.
+pyinfra targets POSIX compatability and is currently tested against Ubuntu, Debian, CentOS, Fedora, Gentoo & OpenBSD.

 .. toctree::
     :maxdepth: 1